 Being one of the leading banks in India, ICICI Bank offers many types of Saving Accounts to its customers such as the Silver Savings Account, Freedom Savings Account, Advantage Woman Savings Account, Basic Savings Bank Account, etc. All of ICICI’s Savings Accounts offer a uniform rate of interest, fixed at 4.00% per annum.

 Yes Bank offers a desirable interest rate for Savings Accounts.
-The bank has recently revised their interest rates, now offers an interest rate of 7% for all Savings Accounts that have a balance over Rs 3 lakh and 6% for the ones with a balance below Rs 3 lakh.
+The bank has recently revised their interest rates.
+It now offers an interest rate of 7% for all Savings Accounts that have a balance over Rs 3 lakh and 6% for the ones with a balance below Rs 3 lakh.

-Citi, being one of the most notable international banks operating in India, offers several types of Savings Accounts.
-Customers can opt for the Citibank Savings Account or the Citibank Suvidha Salary Account or the Citibank Savings Account for Expatriates and more.
+Citibank, being one of the most notable international banks operating in India, offers several types of Savings Accounts.
+Customers can opt for the Citibank Savings Account or the Citibank Suvidha Salary Account or the Citibank Savings Account for expatriates and more.
 The bank offers a 4% interest rate on these savings accounts.
-It is earned on the daily balance maintained and it is credited on a half-yearly basis.
+It is earned on the daily balance maintained in the account, and it is credited on a half-yearly basis.